Pepperstone — Best Overall Broker for cTrader in the UK

 • Australian-headquartered with no UK office

 IC Markets offers the lowest cTrader commissions of any broker accessible to UK traders, and their raw spreads are consistently among the tightest I have seen.
-However, there is a significant regulatory caveat that I cannot gloss over.
+The cost story is real — but it doesn’t come for free.

 IC Markets does not hold full FCA authorisation.
-It operates under the FCA’s Temporary Permissions Regime (TPR), which is a transitional arrangement for EEA-based firms that were passporting into the UK before Brexit.
+It operates under the FCA’s Temporary Permissions Regime (TPR), a transitional arrangement for EEA-based firms that were passporting into the UK before Brexit.
 This means no FSCS protection, no guarantee of full authorisation, and client money protections that may differ from fully authorised firms.
+If your broker fails, you don’t get the £85,000 cover other UK brokers carry.

 I ran the same cAlgo bot on IC Markets’ cTrader for the two-week January 2026 test period, and the results were virtually identical to Pepperstone in terms of fill quality.
-The commission difference meant the IC Markets bot generated marginally higher net returns — but only by a few basis points.
+The commission difference meant the IC Markets bot generated marginally higher net returns — but only by a few basis points across 700+ round-turns.

-My assessment: I would not tell any trader to avoid IC Markets solely because of its TPR status — the firm is large, well-established globally, and has a strong reputation.
-However, the absence of FSCS protection is a meaningful gap.
+I would not tell any trader to avoid IC Markets solely because of its TPR status — the firm is large, has a long operating history, and a track record other operators would like to have.
+But the absence of FSCS protection is a meaningful gap.
 For a trader with £10,000 or more in their account, the difference between having and not having £85,000 of compensation cover is material.
-I would point most traders toward Pepperstone or FxPro unless they have a specific, well-reasoned case for choosing IC Markets.
+I would point most UK traders toward Pepperstone or FxPro unless they have a specific, well-reasoned case for choosing IC Markets.

 Key Details